ERROR6447/SearchItWebApp/README.md

 Job Seeker can apply and view the status of their Application and can view and Accept Job Offer

-The Admin Can Block The Users and Can also Delet Post
+The Admin Can Block The Users and Can also Delete Post